Wind power, public safety building top issues at Ocean City Council debate

 “I think the best location is where it’s at.
 Maybe across the street,” he said.
 “I’m sorry, I’m never going to be for that location.”

 DeVlieger also opposed moving the skate park, for which he advocated.
-He would like to put a police station at the parking lot near the bus terminal on Ninth Street, while Moore thought building new in the parking lot across the street from the current police station downtown, and then consider putting a parking garage where the current station stands.
+He would like to put a police station in the parking lot near the bus terminal on Ninth Street, while Moore suggested building new in the parking lot across the street from the current police station downtown, and then consider putting a parking garage where the current station stands.

 Madden said the city administration had looked at the options suggested, and more.